pathuribhavani/wine-reviews-04/README.md

 [Link to our dataset](https://www.kaggle.com/zynicide/wine-reviews)
 ## Question
-- For each country, find the average price of wine.
+- Bhavani Pathuri For each country, find the average price of wine.
 - For each country, find th maximum price of wine